stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 ## Block Signing and Announcement

+Creating a new block requires two parties to sign it: the current tenure's producers, and the current reward cycle's stackers.
+The reasons for involving the stackers in this process are two-fold:

+* **Block availability**.
+By requiring stackers to sign the block, the producers are compelled to divulge the blocks they produce.
+They cannot work on a hidden fork, nor can they build atop blocks that are not readiliy available to the peer network.

+* **Transaction linearizability**.
+Stackers will only accept blocks that constitute a linearized transaction history.
+Even if producers create multiple conflicting blocks, at most one block will be appended to the Stacks chain.
+Moreover, if a Bitcoin fork arises that invalidates some Bitcoin-dependent transactions, Stackers ensure that any non-Bitcoin-dependent transactions that were previously accepted remain accepted (see "Extension: Fixed Transaction Orders").

+### Facilities for Signature Generation

 For each Bitcoin block, it is unambiguous as to which producer set and stacker set are active.
 All Stacks nodes which share the same view of the Bitcoin and Stacks chains can independently determine which tenure and reward